5v1988/kanstructor/README.md

     import runMe from 'dancing-yaml'
     runMe();
   ```
-Not necessarily that the method name must always be `runMe`; The below is the sample structure once all setup is complete.
+Now execute tests using `node src/runMe.js` from command line.
+Note that, not necessarily that the runner method must always be named as `runMe`; The below is the sample structure once all setup is complete.

 ```sh